 - G-max move type: Grass

-- How to obtain: Find it in the Forest of Focus and Training Lowlands on the Isle of Armor
+- How to obtain: Find in the Forest of Focus and Training Lowlands on the Isle of Armor